photoprism/photoprism-docs/docs/user-guide/faq.md

     and don't expect developers to spend time providing individual updates for old versions that contain only critical security updates, but nothing else.

+??? question "Will the self-hosted version continue to be supported once a hosted version is available?"

+    Absolutely!
+Self-hosting is the easiest way to stay in control and protect your privacy (a key part of our mission).
+It also provides the best experience for advanced users who often rely on a local toolchain to select, edit, and publish their pictures.

+    We understand that there is a great demand and many practical uses for a hosted version, which we plan to offer in addition so that users have more choice.
+Selected hosting partners will ensure that the privacy of our users is protected as much as technically possible, even in the cloud.

+    Likewise, businesses demand a commercial offering with features and support options geared towards professional users.
+They are willing to pay for the value they receive, which helps fund development and allows us to expand our team.

 ## User Interface ##

 ??? question "Can I use trees for organizing my pictures and albums?"

     Except in *Library > Originals* and for object classification in *Labels*, PhotoPrism does not support hierarchically organized content for a number of reasons: